roumpakis/Tensor-Completion-Java/README.md

 Parallel matrix factorization (PMF)  has been introduced as an efficient alternative for solving the TC problem.
 Focusing on the 3D case, we are interested in fully recovering a tensor $$ T R^{N X S X P} $$ from M ≪ N  S  T measurements.
-Specifically, T is unfolded across all of its modes to a set of matrix factors $X_n, Y_n$, such that
+Specifically, T is unfolded across all of its modes to a set of matrix factors $X_n, Y_n$, such that Tn  XnYn, where n = 1; 2; 3 indicates the corresponding mode.
+Introducing a common variable Z to relate these matrix factorizations, we solve the following problem to recover T

 ![Tensor Unfolding](https://github.com/roumpakis/TCJ/blob/master/images/formula.PNG)

+where X = (X1;X2;X3), Y = (Y1;Y2;Y3), and Zi, i = 1; 2; 3, corresponds to the unfolding of the
+three-way tensor.
+The parameters i are introduced in order to properly weight the contribution of each unfolding.

 ## Modules Description <a name="modules"></a>
 The Project consists of the following classes.